UCI-Libraries/Python/README.md

 We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the Configuration Problems and Solutions wiki page.

-**The Bash Shell** - Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.
+**The Bash Shell**

+Bash is a commonly-used shell that gives you the power to do simple tasks more quickly. <a href"https://gitforwindows.org">Download the Git for Windows installer</a>.
-Windows
-Video Tutorial

-    Download the Git for Windows installer.
     Run the installer and follow the steps bellow:
         Click on "Next".
         Click on "Next".